 Package 'cornet'

-Title: Elastic Net with Dichotomised Outcomes
+Title: Penalised Regression for Dichotomised Outcomes

-Description: Implements lasso and ridge regression for dichotomised outcomes (Rauschenberger et al. 2023, <doi:10.1080/02664763.2023.2233057>).
-Such outcomes are not naturally but artificially binary.
-They indicate whether an underlying measurement is greater than a threshold.
+Description: Implements lasso and ridge regression for dichotomised outcomes (<doi:10.1080/02664763.2023.2233057>), i.e., numerical outcomes that were transformed to binary outcomes.
+Such artificial binary outcomes indicate whether an underlying measurement is greater than a threshold.

 Authors: Armin Rauschenberger [aut, cre]